Chiniklas/mj_pin_utils/README.md

 ### Parallel execution

-To make a data collection faster, one could run several simulations in parallel.
+To make a data collection process faster, one could run several simulations in parallel.
 Define your own [`ParallelExecutorBase`](mj_pin/abstract.py) class to do so.
 The `create_job(self, id_job)`, `run_job(self, id_job, **kwargs)` methods need to be inherited.
 The parallel executor is based on a producer/consumer architecture:

-- `create_job` returns a set of arguments (as a dictionary) that are needed to run a job (like different goals for instance).
+- `create_job` returns a set of arguments (as a dictionary) that are needed to run a job (e.g. different goals).
 The jobs are added to a queue shared between processes.
-- `run_job` executes the job (for instance run the simulation) by taking the arguments from the queue (passed in `**kwargs`).
+- `run_job` executes the jobs in parallel (e.g. run the simulation) by taking the arguments from the queue (passed in `**kwargs`).
 It should return a boolean if the jobs succeeded.

 See `example/6_parallel_execution.py` as an example. `create_job` computes random PD target. `run_job` runs the simulation with a PD controller and the produced PD target.
 ```sh